The Pakistani passport is a small green book that carries a significant meaning. It is a way to travel, connect with the world, and prove who you are.

 Here are some reasons why the ranking stays low:

-• Strict visa policies are in place across Europe and North America.
+- Strict visa policies are enforced across Europe and North America.

 Still, even with a lower ranking, many Pakistanis travel abroad successfully.
 They prepare their documents carefully and follow all the visa rules.